 Everyone thinks of starting on his / her own at some point or the other in life.
 It is the ultimate dream of all first-generation lawyers, particularly those who are proficient in relationship building and are confident of generating business on their own.

-Working with big law firms for so long made Mr Bhumesh Verma (Managing Partner) realise that there was scope for more personal, accessible and customised legal services and this culminated in creation of Corp Comm Legal.
+Working with big law firms for so long made Mr. Bhumesh Verma (Managing Partner) realize that there was scope for more personal, accessible, and customized legal services and this culminated in the creation of Corp Comm Legal.

 Corp Comm Legal is a boutique Indian law firm with its headquarters in New Delhi and associate offices in other major Indian cities.
 On international assignments, they work with foreign law firms on a non-exclusive basis.

 Corp Comm Legal also has a global network of boutique law firms to provide seamless services to clients all over the world.
-In association with its global network, Corp Comm Legal provides end-to-end legal solutions to its domestic and international clients, be it M&A, corporate advisory, due diligence, litigation, arbitration, IPR, HR, compliances and so on.
-The clients can be assured of same level of services across the world with excellent turnaround time and genuine estimate of billing.
+In association with its global network, Corp Comm Legal provides end-to-end legal solutions to its domestic and international clients, be it M&A, corporate advisory, due diligence, litigation, arbitration, IPR, HR, compliances, and so on.
+The clients can be assured of the same level of services across the world with excellent turnaround time and genuine estimates of billing.

-First generation lawyers with no family background in legal profession or contacts have always had it hard, be it now or long back.
-They have to work extra hard to be recognised and appreciated.
-They have to climb stairs whereas those with a silver spoon manage to get best internships, placements and what not by pulling some strings here and there.
+First-generation lawyers with no family background in the legal profession or contacts have always had it hard, be it now or long back.
+They have to work extra hard to be recognized and appreciated.
+They have to climb stairs whereas those with a silver spoon manage to get the best internships, placements, and whatnot by pulling some strings here and there.

-Mr Bhumesh Verma, Managing Partner at Corp Comm Legal says “I remember a first gen lawyer friend being snubbed by another one (with a privileged background) in Supreme Court, telling the former “it will take some years for you to get here”.
-However, in the long run, it is your own efficiency and delivery of service that matters – all other factors get decimated sooner or later.
+Mr. Bhumesh Verma, Managing Partner at Corp Comm Legal says “I remember a first-gen lawyer friend being snubbed by another one (with a privileged background) in Supreme Court, telling the former “it will take some years for you to get here”.
+However, in the long run, it is your efficiency and delivery of service that matters – all other factors get decimated sooner or later.
 Luckily, I was always working among very learned colleagues all the time, who had no bias towards a privileged background and it helped me a lot in my career.”

 Today, it has become fashionable to flaunt one’s underprivileged background to gain sympathy – be it TV talent shows or LinkedIn and so on.
-However, Bhumesh says that his generation worked much harder even they had no rich parents to support 5 year courses at private universities, no internship or placement opportunities, no stipend working with litigation lawyers, to name a few impediments but without complaining and professionalising Indian legal profession to global standards.
+However, Bhumesh says that his generation worked much harder even they had no rich parents to support 5-year courses at private universities, no internship or placement opportunities, no stipend working with litigation lawyers, to name a few impediments but without complaining and professionalizing the Indian legal profession to global standards.